APAG Board of Directors

 She has recently participated on panels at POWarts and Photoville, and has lectured at Harvard University, New York University, Brooklyn Historical Society, St. Louis Art Museum, Central Park Conservancy, and has appeared at the Avon Theater, (Stamford, CT), Loews Jersey (Jersey City, NJ) Film Forum (New York, NY) and the Egyptian Theater (Park City, Utah).
 She has been published in The New York Times, the American Society of Media Photographers magazine, Photo District News and Film Comment.

-Engel is also the 2017 recepient of the Griffin Museum of Photography – Focus Spotlight Award.
+Engel is the 2017 recepient of the Griffin Museum of Photography – Focus Spotlight Award.
+She also completed the 2017 Seminar on Strategy for Artist-Endowed Foundation Leaders presented by the Aspen Institute Artist-Endowed Foundations Initiative (AEFI),

 Grayson Dantzic, Executive Vice President